-You will receive scholarship status updates via email and My LaGuardia.
+You will receive scholarship status updates via your student email and My LaGuardia.
 You will be notified within three (3) weeks regarding your eligibility.

 No, by completing one scholarship application you will apply for all Foundation scholarships available for the academic year.